Dr Julie Cooke

 Greg has a Bachelor of Science with First Class Honours from Monash University and a research-based Master of Science from James Cook University.
 While teaching undergraduate Earth Science to both science and education students at JCU Greg became interested in education and completed a Graduate Diploma of Education through JCU while managing the Earth Science department’s collections and facilities and helping CSIRO establish the North Queensland Science Education Centre.

 After a two year placement in Broken Hill managing the GeoCentre Interactive Rock and Mineral Museum Greg moved to Canberra to establish and run Geoscience Australia’s Earth Science Education Centre where he ultimately managed the education program before starting a consultancy in Victoria.

 Greg has provided quality geoscience education and outreach advice and products to national and international clients including Australian Science Innovations since 2004.
 In addition to his role as Earth and Environmental Science Olympiad Program Director Greg is also the Executive Officer of the highly successful Teacher Earth Science Education Programme.

 Matt has been involved with the Australian Science Olympiads since 2000, when he represented Australia at the International Chemistry Olympiad, before changing to physics and competing at APhO and IPhO in 2001.
 He has been part of the Physics program ever since.

 Matt completed a BSc with Honours in Physics at the University of Sydney in 2005, and obtained his Ph.D. in theoretical plasma physics at the same University in 2011.
-He is currently following his interest in education and is enrolled in a Master of Teaching.
+He followed his interest in education and is completed a Master of Teaching.
 His hobbies include reading, music, photography, and mucking around with electronics and old equipment.